espruino/EspruinoDocs/tutorials/Bangle.js First App.md

 ### App Info: timer.app.info

-Now we have the app, but it won't appear in the launcher because there is no app info file.
+Now we have the app, but it won't appear in the launcher on the watch because there is no app info file.
 To fix this, just copy and paste the following into the **left-hand side** of the IDE.